-In this article, we discuss how Medicare Advantage works, who Medicare Advantage is good for, and things you need to know to enroll in a Medicare Advantage plan.
+In this article, we discuss how Medicare Advantage works, who these plans might work best for, and things you need to know to enroll in a Medicare Advantage plan.

 Medicare is a government-run health insurance option that covers Americans ages 65 and older, as well as those with chronic disabilities.

 Medicare Advantage plans are Medicare plans sold by private insurance companies across the United States.
 These companies have signed a contract with Medicare to cover the same services that original Medicare covers.
 This includes any hospital services covered under Medicare Part A and any medical services covered under Medicare Part B.

 Some Medicare Advantage plans also cover additional healthcare needs, including:

 However, this coverage varies by plan, and each Medicare Advantage plan can choose what additional coverage to offer.

 Insurance companies can also choose what type of Medicare Advantage plan structures to offer.
 Health Maintenance Organization (HMO) and Preferred Provider Organization (PPO) plans are the most popular Advantage plan options.

 Some companies also offer additional options to meet particular needs, such as:

 You’re eligible to enroll in a Medicare Advantage plan only after you’ve enrolled in original Medicare.

 Medicare Advantage plans cover all original Medicare (Part A and Part B) services, as well as other optional coverage that may fit your personal healthcare needs.